nimdasx/sflogserver/README.md

 ## how to access log data

-currently i dont provide user interface to access log data, just use your mysql db gui
+currently i dont provide user interface to access log data, just use your db gui app

 ## note